True Blue Software

 Examples

-2. A small team may have only four people on it.
+2. A small team may have just a few people.
 In this case, you may want only one development snapshot to coordinate and test changes between the four team members.

 Snapshot Relationships

-Relationships between snapshots allow you to perform operations between them, such as moving changes from one snapshot to another.
+Relationships between snapshots allow you to easily perform operations between them, such as comparing the snapshots, or copying changes between them.
 Relationships also give you a view of your project structure, graphically representing the relationship between one snapshot and another.
-You create a relationship by copying one snapshot to create another snapshot.
+A relationship is created automatically when you copy one snapshot to create another snapshot.
 In the figures in this document, the arrows represent the relationships between snapshots.

 SnapshotCM uses two types of relationships: